iFeelPixel homepage

 1. Press the "Play" button.
 Press the "Edge detection" button.

-2. Open Help >> Sample images / Test Report, it opens a new browser with some image examples.
+2. Open Help >> Comments and Suggestions, it opens a new browser with some image examples.
 Move your mouse, over the first image then the next image.
 Compare the feelings and adjust the Threshold consecutively.
 If you can feel something, iFeelPixel™ detects one edge.
 If there is too many noisy pixels, increase the Threshold value.

 3. Adjust the Threshold Slider as necessary until you only feel a sensation corresponding to the image and not a constant buzzing.

-4. Use the "Volume/Strength" slider to adjust the sensations as you like.
+4. Use the "Volume / Strength" slider to adjust the sensations as you like.

 iFeelPixel main window Check to enable adaptive thresholding Manual threshold slider (Range: 0 - 255) Manual threshold value (Range: 0 - 255) Pixel value (Range: 0 - 255)